NikitaRadzkov/education-platform/topics/python-fundamentals/questions/readme.md

 </details>

 <details>
-<summary>Why lambda forms in python does not have statements?</summary>
+<summary>3.
+Why lambda forms in python does not have statements?</summary>

 >**Answer:**
 > A lambda form in python does not have statements as it is used to make new function object and then return them at runtime.